-\ 10-Year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25% and does not include investment expenses.
+10-Year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25% and does not include investment expenses.
 Over a 30-year period, STRS Ohio's investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.

-Discount Rate The discount rate used to measure the total pension liability was 7.45 percent as of June 30, 2017.
+Discount Rate The discount rate used to measure the total pension liability was 7.45 percent as of June 30, 2019.
 The projection of cash flows used to determine the discount rate assumes member and employer contributions will be made at the statutory contribution rates in accordance with rate increases described above.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
-Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2017.
-Therefore, the long-term expected rate of return on pension plan investments of 7.45 percent was applied to all periods of projected benefit payment to determine the total pension liability as of June 30, 2017.
+Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2019.
+Therefore, the long-term expected rate of return on pension plan investments of 7.45 percent was applied to all periods of projected benefit payment to determine the total pension liability as of June 30, 2019.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2018 (CONTINUED)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (CONTINUED)